 9) Regular check-ins are completed during the internship class, individual meetings, and virtual site visits.
 Things such as how it is going, good experience, problems, etc. may be discussed.

 Please be prepared to discuss your internship during class or if asked by your clinical faculty and/or Clinical Program Director.

-Clinical Clock Hours
+Clinical Clock Hours:

 Of the 400 required clinical hours, 25 hours must be through guided observations to fulfill ASHA requirements for certification (CCCs).
 These hours must be completed under the auspice and/or arranged by a university setting.
 This form must designate "guided observation hours" and have the university name on it.
 The actual clinical educator or faculty administrator's signature and ASHA number are also required.
 Observation hours completed independently and not under the direction of a university program will not be accepted.
-Students who do not present appropriate observation hour documentation upon admissions will be required to enroll in CSD 5101 Observation Hours course their first trimester in the program.
+Students who do not present appropriate observation hours course their first trimester in the program.
 These 25 guided observation hours must be completed prior to beginning Practicum Placement 1 through Master Clinician (subscription fee required).

-Of the 400 required clinical hours, 375 hours must be obtained at the graduate level in speech pathology at placement sites.
+Of the 400 required clinical clock hours, 375 hours must be obtained at the graduate level in speech pathology.
+A minimum of 250 hours must be acquired through on-site and in-person direct contact hours.
 Fifty hours from the undergraduate clinical experience may also be applied with approval from the Clinical Program Director.

 Specific settings are not required; however, you must have 3 different settings with at least 50 hours at each setting for that setting to count.
-The Baylor Online program will provide a minimum of 3 placement sites (including Simucase) for each student but cannot guarantee the number of hours you will obtain at each site.
-Students will participate in clinical simulations and grand rounds to obtain clinical hours and low-incidence competencies that may not be available at clinical sites.
+The Baylor Online program will provide a minimum of 3 placement sites for each student but cannot guarantee the number of hours you will obtain at each site.
+When needed, clinical academic coursework, simulations (Simucase), and completion of independent projects can used to meet competency requirements as noted by ASHA.

-All clinical hours are recorded each week in Calipso or EXXAT - Prism.
+All clinical hours are recorded each week in Calipso or EXXAT Prism.
 Each student is responsible for recording hours and each clinical educator will approve at the end of each week.
 The following requirements are set so that students meet ASHA requirements without experiencing a delay in their program.
 Students must meet ALL minimum requirements outlined in the following chart.

-inimitali Requirement for Chinear Coursework Practicum Minimum Requirement I Minimum Requirement II Practicum 1 80 clinical hours Onsite 3 days/24 hours per week Practicum 2 90 clinical hours Onsite 3 days/24 hours per week Practicum 3 90 clinical hours Onsite 3 days/24 hours per week Internship 115 clinical hours Onsite 5 days/35-40 hours per week
+Practicum Minimum Requirement I Minimum Requirement II Practicum 1 80 clinical hours Onsite 3 days/24 hours per week Practicum 2 90 clinical hours Onsite 3 days/24 hours per week Practicum 3 90 clinical hours Onsite 3 days/24 hours per week Internship 115 clinical hours Onsite 5 days/35-40 hours per week

-Minimum Requirement for Clinical Coursework
+Minimum Requirement for Clinical Coursework:

-Both minimum requirements must be met to pass the clinical course.
+\Both minimum requirements must be met to pass the clinical course.

-These hours include clinical simulations earned during clinical courses.
+\\These hours include clinical simulations earned during clinical courses.